A pair of palm-sized, wireless, haptic pebbles. For people who don't want their phone in it.

 A small mark is etched under the USB-C contact, where the dock hides it.
 The visible surface is one continuous curve.

-Machined from one piece, skinned in a silicone designed to warm to body temperature in about twenty seconds.
+Machined from one piece, skinned in soft-touch silicone.
+No heating element — just a quiet, continuous curve that sits in the hand.
 It does not feel like a gadget.

 Everything else lives in the app.
 The Pebble's job is to be in your hands.